 While it may be tempting to lean on the software development skills of your team members, it’s important to understand if they have the on-going capability and time to build and manage your CMS.
 What contingency plans would be in place, in the event they left the company?
 Who would technically own the CMS solution?
 To avoid making your business vulnerable in the long-term, it’s essential to work out how knowledge of the system can be transferred and to whom.

-Is it worth building a digital signage CMS in 2024?
+Is it worth building a Digital Signage CMS in 2024?

 According to Roland, while there are some short-term costs that can be saved by going down the self-build route, he would “definitely not” recommend it to businesses.
 Today, there are, he says, so many “solved problems”, that is “ready-made” solutions that you can plug into your own system.